William Keith-Falconer, 6th Earl of Kintore

-William Keith-Falconer, 6th Earl of Kintore, 8th Lord Falconer of Halkerton, 6th Lord Keith of Inverurie and Keith Hall (11 December 1766 – 6 October 1812), was a Dutch-Scottish aristocrat.
+William Keith-Falconer, 6th Earl of Kintore (11 December 1766 – 6 October 1812), was a Dutch-Scottish aristocrat.

 Early life

 Lord Kintore was born on 11 December 1766.
 He was the only son amongst seven daughters born to a Dutch born Scotsman Anthony Keith-Falconer, 5th Earl of Kintore and his Dutch wife, Christina Elizabeth Sichterman (d.
 1809).
 His seven younger sisters, none of whom married, were Lady Sibella, Lady Maria, Lady Catherine, Lady Francina, Hon.
 Jean (who died in infancy), Lady Christiana, and Hon.
 Helen Keith-Falconer (who also died in infancy).

 His paternal grandparents were William Falconer, 6th Lord Falconer of Halkerton, a colonel in the Dutch Army (who was the son of David Falconer, 4th Lord Falconer of Halkerton and the former Lady Catherine Margaret Keith, the daughter of William Keith, 2nd Earl of Kintore) and the former Rembertina Maria Idiking (the daughter of Burgomaster Idiking of Groningen).
 His mother was a daughter of Jan Albert Sichterman of Groningen, the Intendant General of the Dutch Settlements in the East Indies and Director and Fiscal of Bengal in 1734.